by Peter Thaleikis

 You can find good people in the Philippines working from $3/hour upwards.
 That's only around 500 USD per month for a full-time assistant.
 Of course, this won't work if you are doing an (almost) zero-budget project.
 Either way, I see hiring Virtual Assistants (VAs) becoming more and more a thing.
 It switches you from working in your business to working on your business.

 Smarter leveraging of your resources

-We all have resources at our disposal.
+We all have different resources at our disposal.
 Working smarter means knowing how to use one sort of resource (time, money, education, knowledge, network) to obtain more of another resource.
 Using a VA is one way to turn money into time but there are others too.

 If you've got money, you should do the opposite.
 Buy the things that either efficiently save you time or allow you to progress faster.
-That could be a tool or hiring someone to do build, design or write something for you.
+That could be a tool or hiring someone to build, design or write something for you.

-If you've got a great network make use of it.
+If you've got a great network, make use of it.
 Connect people to gain money or favors and build your business from there.

 Even challenges and problems are a type of resource.
 Nothing helps with personal growth and coming up with new ideas as do your personal challenges.
-Make sure you spend the time validating these ideas before jumping into action.
+Make sure you spend the required time validating these ideas before jumping into action.

 I'm keen to hear what your thoughts on the future of building in public are.
 What are we going to do differently in the future?
 Where is building companies in public going?
 Please reach out via the information on the contact page.